Interpretability and Generalization Bounds for Learning Spatial Physics

 \paragraph{DeepONet and Neural Operators}

-We now investigate two models that are designed for learning PDEs: the DeepONet \cite{lu2021learning} and the Fourier Neural Operator \cite{kovachki2021neural}.
+We investigate two models that are designed for learning PDEs: the DeepONet \cite{lu2021learning} and the Fourier Neural Operator \cite{kovachki2021neural}.
 The results are displayed in Fig.~\ref{fig:cross_error_deeponet_neuralop}.
-The DeepONet and the Neural Operator support flexible $x$-coordinate distributions, but for both of these methods we still consider the regular grid, and do not consider grid adaptation of these methods.
+Both models support flexible $x$-coordinate distributions; testing in our experiments is still performed on the regular grid for consistency.
 The DeepONet shows block lower-triangular structure similar to that of the linear model.
-The diagonal bands (evaluation on the training distribution) exhibit lower error values, showing a slight overfitting that does not strictly satisfy the subspace generalization.
+The diagonals (evaluation on the training distribution) exhibit lower error values, showing a slight overfitting that does not strictly satisfy the subspace generalization.
 The dips in the trend are clear in Fig.~\ref{fig:error_bars_deeponet} in App.~\ref{sec:repeatability}, where the model could satisfy $\mathcal{L}_{test}\lesssim\mathcal{L}_{train}$ tolerance depending on the application.
-The Neural Operator has a similar generalization pattern, but did not achieve a low training MSE on all higher order function classes.
+The Neural Operator has a similar generalization pattern, but did not achieve a low training MSE on all function classes.